Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 $(NOECHO) $(NOOP)

-When building DBI, you will probably see a few warnings about symbols being trimmed as they are very long - don't worry about this.
+When building DBI, you will probably get a few warnings about symbols being trimmed, don't worry about this.

-You may also see %SYSTEM-W-BADFILEVER errors for dbiprof.pl.rno, dbiproxy.pl.rno and possibly dbish.pl.rno (pre 1.35).
-This problem is due to the double file extension which is invalid in OpenVMS but we currently do not know the solution (you can ignore it).
+You may also get %SYSTEM-W-BADFILEVER errors for dbiprof.pl.rno, dbiproxy.pl.rno, and possibly dbish.pl.rno (pre 1.35).
+This problem's cause is the double file extension, which is invalid in OpenVMS (you can ignore this error).

 When testing DBI, we got no errors.
 Some tests for iThreads, PurePerl (Kids, profiling, preparse) were skipped.

 3. Get the latest DBD::ODBC, uncompress and unpack.
-OOB was verified with DBD::ODBC 1.05 but it needs a patch to work properly on OpenVMS with OOB.
+ODBC-ODBC Bridge was verified with DBD::ODBC 1.05, but it needs a patch to work properly on OpenVMS with ODBC-ODBC Bridge.
 Versions after DBD::ODBC 1.05 may include the required patch.

-You can get GNU patch for OpenVMS from Useful Links at the bottom of this document, apply the patch by hand (not difficult but possibly error prone) or apply the patches on a machine where you already have GNU patch.
-The patch is included in the extras sub directory of the OOB distribution and is called [.DBD_ODBC_1_05]DBD-ODBC-1_05_VMS.PATCH.
+You can get GNU patch for OpenVMS, apply the patch by hand (not difficult but possibly error prone) or apply the patches on a machine where you already have GNU patch.
+The patch is included in the extras subdirectory of the ODBC-ODBC Bridge distribution and is called [.DBD_ODBC_1_05]DBD-ODBC-1_05_VMS.PATCH.

-If you are applying the patch by hand with reference to the patch file you need to remove all lines starting with '-' and add all lines starting with '+'.
-Otherwise unpack DBD::ODBC, change into the created directory and run:
+If you're applying the patch by hand, remove all lines starting with - and add all lines starting with +.
+Otherwise, unpack DBD::ODBC, change into the created directory and run:

 patch --verbose --backup --input=DBD-ODBC-1_05_VMS.PATCH -p0

-If you can't get GNU patch or don't understand enough about patch files to make the changes necessary you can try editing Makefile.PL and making the following changes:
+If you can't get GNU patch or don't understand enough about patch files to make the changes necessary, you can try editing Makefile.PL and change:

 $myodbc = 'esodbc'